sturmk/GEMSGUI/README.md

 * to gather the users feedback - vital for making the software more functional and reliable.

-* Qt widget application written in C++ and [Qt6](https://www.qt.io/).

-* Version: currently 3.10.0.

 Permission to use the GEM-Selektor software is hereby granted free of charge for educational and research purposes, subject to acceptance of Terms and Conditions of Use.
 In particular, in any publication of your results obtained using the GEM-Selektor code, please, cite the web page (http://gems.web.psi.ch) and the following papers:

 * Kulik D.A., Wagner T., Dmytrieva S.V., Kosakowski G., Hingerl F.F., Chudnenko K.V., Berner U. (2013): GEM-Selektor geochemical modeling package: revised algorithm and GEMS3K numerical kernel for coupled simulation codes.
 Computational Geosciences 17, 1-24.

 * Wagner T., Kulik D.A., Hingerl F.F., Dmytrieva S.V.
 (2012): GEM-Selektor geochemical modeling package: TSolMod library and data interface for multicomponent phase models.
 Canadian Mineralogist 50, 1173-1195.

-### License

-GEMSGUI is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-GEMSGUI is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with GEMSGUI code.
-If not, see http://www.gnu.org/licenses/.
+Qt widget application written in C++ and [Qt6](https://www.qt.io/).

+Version: currently 3.10.0.

+GEM-Selektor graphical user interface is available under GNU General Public License (GPL) v3.

 ### How to clone (download) the GEMSGUI source code